Windsor Slip and Fall Accident Attorney

 Windsor is a well-planned community located just two miles from the Russian River in Sonoma County.
 This family-friendly town boasts 13 neighborhood parks, six community parks, and three regional parks.
 Yes, Windsor gives its residents and visitors alike the taste of a small home-town in the middle of California’s spectacular wine country.

 But even Windor’s pedestrian-friendly Town Green sees its share of slip and fall accidents, some of which can leave the victim with lifelong injuries.
 If you or a loved one has suffered from a slip and fall, you have the right to know if there are any legal options to help you recover your health and financial stability.
+Speak with our proven Windsor slip and fall accident lawyer now.

 What Constitutes a Legal Slip and Fall Case